-- 1 Click Start, All Programs, and VAIO Control Center. - 2 Select your desired control item and change the settings. - Once finished, click OK.
-The setting of the desired item is changed.
+- 1 Click Start, All Programs, and VAIO Control Center. - 2 Select your desired control item and change the settings. - 3 Once finished, click OK.
+The setting of the desired item has been changed.

 For more information about each option, see the help file included with the VAIO Control Center.